-The Inspector at the nominated testing garage will be accompanied by the Licensing Officer will conduct the appeal test at the council's chosen vehicle testing station.

-The vehicle proprietor, his/her engineer, the tester who failed the vehicle and the owner or a representative of the testing station will be given the opportunity to attend the appeal test.

-The adjudication of the Appeal Inspector will be final.

-Proprietors are reminded that a fee will be charged if an appointment is broken or cancelled with less than 48 hours' notice.
+- 3.5.4 The Inspector at the nominated testing garage will be accompanied by the Licensing Officer. - 3.5.5 The vehicle proprietor, his/her engineer, the tester who failed the vehicle and the owner or a representative of the testing station will be given the opportunity to attend the appeal test. - 3.6 The adjudication of the Appeal Inspector will be final. - 3.6.1 Proprietors are reminded that a fee will be charged if an appointment is broken or cancelled with less than 48 hours' notice.
 In your own interests please ensure that your vehicle is in a clean and roadworthy condition before making the appointment for a test.

-Appendix 16 - Standard vehicle specification for hackney carriages
+Appendix 15 - Standard vehicle specification for hackney carriages